Increased Mutual Matches | Driving Online Dating User Joy

-Male users didn’t receive responses from their sent invitations so they didn’t experience the joy of dating which led to drop-offs.
-This reflected in key user metrics: low male retention, low order conversion, and low customer satisfaction (CSAT) scores.
+Male users didn't receive responses from their sent invitations, so they didn't experience the joy of dating, which led to drop-offs.
+This is reflected in key user metrics: low male retention, low order conversion, and low customer satisfaction (CSAT) scores.

 We followed a design-thinking process and conducted in-depth qualitative user interviews.
-This unveiled an interesting finding: female users were serious, thoughtful, and deliberated a lot before tapping the "accept" button.
-Our question was how could we "casualize" their response behavior?
+This unveiled an interesting finding: female users were serious, thoughtful, and deliberated before tapping the "accept" button.
+Our question was, how could we "casualize" their response behavior?

 "Casualizing" took us to the dating space where a user can say yes (swipe right) and no (swipe left) to a profile.
-We envisioned an MVP, to be done only on the Android app (the maximum user engagement platform).
-We planned to use the existing APIs (using service-oriented architecture, SOA) and integrated them on a new UI with a Tinder-like swipe functionality (implemented via an existing component from the Android native library).
-I then sent it production within two sprints (ten working days) and achieved ground-breaking success.
+We envisioned an MVP to be done only on the Android app (the maximum user engagement platform).
+We planned to use the existing APIs (using SOA).
+We integrated them into a new UI with a Tinder-like swipe functionality (implemented via a current component from the Android native library).
+I then sent it to production within two sprints (ten working days) and achieved ground-breaking success.

 • Saw an 81% lift in responses.